-Brimming with chocolate and sweet and sticky sweetened condensed milk these bars are the perfect compliment to a tall glass of milk or cup of tea.
+Toffee Bars- Brimming with chocolate and sweet and sticky sweetened condensed milk, they are the perfect complement to a tall glass of milk or cup of tea.
 Crunchy, creamy, sweet and salty… they basically have it all.

 I figure it’s about time I give all you sugar addicts a little love here on HLF.
 I definitely like to focus on easy and flavorful meals, but every once in a while I need some goodies in my life– hence these toffee bars.
 Please forgive the awful lighting in these pics.
 Even though I made these in the middle of the day, the lighting is my kitchen is akin to what cave lighting is like.
 Fortunately (also unfortunately) we’re moving next week and I’ll have a window(!) and a sliding glass door in my kitchen.
 Woot woot!